bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 - E. Shut down, return the FDO jumper to its original position, turn the computer on.
 - F. Done, you now have ME8, fully initialized.
 You should be able to clone this ME area from the BIOS chip whenever is needed.

+**Note:** If you used the earlier hardware modding guide by @SuperThunder and flashed a pristine ME8 from the BIOS file - you may be stuck in the permanent MANUFACTURING MODE.
+MEBLAST utility will give an error in this situation.
+To fix that, download the file ME8_396i.zip (same file for all ZX20), unpack to IMET8 directory, and run this command with the FDO jumper on [fpt.exe -ME -f ME8_396i.BIN].
+Turn off the computer, move the FDO jumper to the default OFF position, reboot.
+ME8 will initialize, and the message will disappear.

 **3. Obtaining full write access to the BIOS flash chip enabling both bootblock update in software, and custom BIOS loading.**

 Here, we use the MEBLAST glitch with 2.07 BIOS to trigger "MANAGEMENT PLATFORM (ME) IN MANUFACTURING MODE" operation, where we will have full write access to the flash chip.
 Updating ME to ME8 first is strongly recommended before doing Section 3, mostly so you do not have to worry about this later.
 You will also gain confidence with the MEBLAST approach.